 Nas Pecat AD

 Nas Pecat has been the owner of Pecat weekly magazine since its establishment.
 In the beginning it belonged to a company named Baam trade whose owners were Nas Pecat AD but also the daughter and son of Milorad Vucelic, who is the editor of Pecat.
-Nas Pecat is a closed stock company and their ownership is non-transparent.
+In 2018 they started to publish Serbian version of Russian magazine Argumenti i Fakti.
+Even though in business registry there is document from August 2018 which say that Vucelic is sole owner of capital in Nas Pecat, this company is a closed stock company so their ownership is non-transparent.

 joint stock company